-+ high level of similarity low level of similarity Legend: Denomination Comments Conceptual similarity assessment Richard<>Riccardo, Ricardo ┿ Christian<>Cristiano + The denominations are considered + Carlotta<>Charlotte conceptually similar. + Paul <>Paolo, Pablo Nicola<>Nicholas, Nicklaus +
+Legend: + high level of similarity low level of similarity

+Denomination Conceptual similarity assessment Comments

+Richard<>Riccardo, Ricardo +

+Christian<>Cristiano + The denominations are considered to be

+Carlotta<>Charlotte + conceptually similar.

+Paul <>Paolo, Pablo +

+Nicola<>Nicholas, Nicklaus +

 However, the difference in spelling will be reflected in the conclusion of the visual and phonetic comparisons.
 Therefore, in some cases, even though the denominations are found to be conceptually identical or similar, taking into account the visual and phonetic differences, the outcome might be that the denominations are overall considered not similar.
 Therefore, in such cases, the visual and phonetical comparison will determine the suitability of the denominations.